 Your little one is looking more and more like a toddler these days … and starting to act like it too.

-If you thought your life would be tantrum-free until the ‘terrible twos’ then you might have been surprised the first time your baby cried in protest when you took away a favourite toy (or the TV remote).
+If you thought your life would be tantrum-free until the ‘terrible twos’ then you might have been surprised the first time your baby cried in protest when you took away a favourite toy.

-Your baby is growing more independent and is starting to assert himself.
-He is also more mobile and won’t like being confined in high chairs, on the change table, in car seats or prams and he will let you know … loudly.
+Already at this age, babies are becoming more independent and are starting to assert themselves.
+They are also becoming more mobile and they won’t like being confined in high chairs, on the change table, in car seats or prams.
+They will let you know … loudly, of course.

-Luckily crying (or screaming) isn’t the only way your baby will communicate with you these days.
-She will probably be starting to point to the things she wants, wave to you when you leave and maybe even nod for ‘yes’ and shake her head for ‘no’.
+Luckily crying (or screaming in some cases) isn’t the only way your baby will communicate with you these days.
+Your baby will probably be starting to point to the things they wants, wave to you when you leave and maybe even nod for ‘yes’ and shake their head for ‘no’.